-Figure 12 - R32 GTR OEM Crank Pulley 'B' (Chamfer OK)
+Figure 14 - R32 GTR OEM Crank Pulley 'B' (Chamfer OK)

-The installer must verify whether the seating face of the crank pulley hub sits flush with the supplied crank sprocket's trigger face (refer to figure 13) by trial placement prior to installation.
-If a gap is present, install the supplied washer shim between the crank sprocket and the crank pulley (refer to figure 14).
+The installer must verify whether the seating face of the crank pulley hub sits flush with the supplied crank sprocket's trigger face (refer to figure 15) by trial placement prior to installation.
+If a gap is present, install the supplied washer shim between the crank sprocket and the crank pulley (refer to figure 16) or chamfer the edge of the pulley hub where it makes contact.
 Installation of this washer moves the crank pulley forward by negligible amount (~0.6mm).
+Alternatively, chamfer the edge of the hub.